finessevanes/ltad-coach/prd.md

 #### Test Instructions (Shown to Coach)

 1. Position athlete on flat surface, barefoot if possible
-2. Athlete places hands on hips
+2. Athlete extends arms out wide (T-pose)
 3. Athlete focuses on a fixed point ahead (eyes open)
 4. Select which leg to test (left or right)
 5. Click Start when athlete is ready
 6. 3-2-1 countdown will appear
-7. Athlete lifts non-standing leg when countdown ends
+7. Athlete lifts non-standing leg to ~90° (thigh parallel to ground) when countdown ends
 8. 30-second timer begins
 9. Test ends when timer reaches 0 or failure is detected